20 Must-Visit Places to Travel in Summer in the USA

 source-cara.e.cameron

-You can be the first person in the USA to see the sunrise.
-You just have to drive to the top of Cadillac Mountain.
+You can actually be the first person in the country to see the morning sunrise.

 6. San Diego, California